Unless otherwise indicated, forms for the following policies and procedures should be emailed to Student Records (firstname.lastname@example.org)

 - Auditing a Course

 To audit a course, you must register for and pay tuition for the course.
 A Grade Option/Audit Request form must be submitted for undergraduate courses by the grade option change deadline.
-The instructor for the course must sign the Grade Option/Audit Request form before the form can be processed.
+The instructor for the course must sign the Grade Option/Audit Request form (PDF) before the form can be processed.
 Students who audit a course are given an N grade, which means that the course is counted neither towards graduation nor the GPA.
 A student typically chooses to audit a course for personal enrichment.

 - Repeating a Course